 The SPECTRUM C features a machined aluminum cast frame and a generously vented spool.

-The SPECTRUM C is priced at $150 and gives the fisherman more than just the fish bargained for.
+The Sage Spectrum fly reel is priced at $150 and gives the fisherman more than just the fish bargained for.

 - CNC machined, 6061-T6 aluminum